scottdorman/scottdorman.github.io/_posts/2008/2008-02-25-teched-for-novices-2008-edition.md

 *   Ensure that your system is set to infrastructure wireless use only and is not associating to, or broadcasting, ad-hoc networks
 *   Monitor your connections—do not connect to the wireless and wired networks at the same time

-### Virtual Tech·Ed
+### Virtual TechEd

-Starting with Tech·Ed 2007, Microsoft introduced [Virtual Tech·Ed](http://www.virtualteched.com/), which is the "one-stop" shop to extend the Tech·Ed experience before, during, and after the event.
-In addition to Virtual Tech·Ed, you also have [Tech·Ed Connect](http://teched2008.leveragesoftware.com/), which allows you to connect with other Tech·Ed attendees before the conference starts.
+Starting with TechEd 2007, Microsoft introduced [Virtual TechEd](http://www.virtualteched.com/), which is the "one-stop" shop to extend the TechEd experience before, during, and after the event.
+In addition to Virtual TechEd, you also have [TechEd Connect](http://teched2008.leveragesoftware.com/), which allows you to connect with other TechEd attendees before the conference starts.

-Using Tech·Ed Connect, you can quickly:
+Using TechEd Connect, you can quickly:

 *   Identify other attendees with whom you would like to meet
 *   Share information about yourself and your background